 Prof. Daniel Arasa

 Daniel Arasa was born in Barcelona, Spain, in 1971.
 He has a Bachelor's Degree in Journalism (1994) from the Universitat Autònoma de Barcelona (UAB), Spain, a Bachelor's Degree in Theology (1999) from the Pontifical University of the Holy Cross, Rome, a M.A. in Television and Radio (2001) from the Southern Methodist University (SMU), Dallas, TX, and a PhD in Social Institutional Communications (2007) from the Pontifical University of the Holy Cross, Rome.
 From 1994 to 1997, he worked as a journalist in the political, social and local sections of Europa Press news agency, Spain.
 Since 2001, he has taught Digital and Strategic Communications at the School of Church Communications.
 Among other publications, he is co-editor of Religious Internet Communication.
-Facts, Trends and Experiences in the Catholic Church (2010), as well as editor of Church, Communication & Culture.
+Facts, Trends and Experiences in the Catholic Church (2010).
 He is currently the Dean of the School of Church Communications at Santa Croce.